hexresearch/hschain/cbits/CUDA/README.md

 The recommendations:

 - GPU: either move into separate kernel or make sure divergent execution does not continue into verification code;
-- general: optimize C code so that it does not use array.
+- general: optimize C code so that it does not use array (tried to no avail).

 Contraction of polynomials
 -------------------------